vijayanajay/meta-trader/docs/tasks.md

     3.  **Per-Stock Summary:** After each stock is backtested, generate and print a summary of the results to the console.
     4.  **Less Verbose Orchestrator:** Change verbose `log.info` statements in the `Orchestrator` to `log.debug` to keep the console output clean.
 *   **Status:** Done

+## Epic 7: From Output to Insight - Advanced Diagnostics & Reporting

+*Goal: To transform the backtest output from a simple KPI summary into a comprehensive diagnostic tool.
+This is not about changing the core strategy logic, but about instrumenting it to provide the deep, analytical insights required to improve it scientifically.
+A backtest that only tells you the final P/L is a missed opportunity; a backtest that tells you *why* you achieved that P/L is the foundation for progress.
+We will make our system's thinking transparent and auditable.*

+---

+### Task 17 — Instrument Backtest Runs with Reproducibility Metadata

+*   **Rationale:** A backtest is a scientific experiment.
+An experiment without documented initial conditions is unreproducible and therefore invalid.
+This task ensures that every report is stamped with the exact context in which it was generated, adhering to `[H-23]`.
+*   **Items to implement:**
+    1.  **Git Hash:** Create a utility function (e.g., in a new `praxis_engine/utils.py`) that uses the `subprocess` module to execute `git rev-parse --short HEAD` and retrieve the current commit hash.
+This function must handle cases where Git is not installed or it's not a Git repository.
+    2.  **Orchestrator:** The `Orchestrator` must gather the run timestamp, the path to the config file, and the Git hash at the beginning of a run.
+    3.  **Report Generator:** The `generate_backtest_report` method in `services/report_generator.py` must be updated to accept this metadata.
+    4.  **Output:** Add a new "Run Configuration & Metadata" section to the top of `backtest_summary.md` that displays this information in a clean Markdown table.
+*   **Tests to cover:**
+    *   A unit test for the new Git hash utility function, mocking the `subprocess.run` call.
+    *   Update `tests/test_report_generator.py` to check that the metadata section is correctly rendered in the output string.
+*   **Status:** To Do

+---

+### Task 18 — Implement Signal Attrition Funnel and Guardrail Rejection Tracking

+*   **Rationale:** The system's primary function is to filter.
+We are blind to its effectiveness if we don't measure what it filters.
+This task instruments the entire decision-making pipeline to produce a "funnel," showing exactly how many signals are discarded at each stage and, crucially, *why*.
+This is the most direct way to identify which guardrail is doing the most work, per `[The Nadh Principle]` of pragmatic simplicity.
+*   **Items to implement:**
+    1.  **Orchestrator State:** Modify the `Orchestrator`'s main `backtest` loop in `praxis_engine/main.py`.
+It must now maintain counters for: `potential_signals`, `rejections_by_guard`, `rejections_by_llm`, and `trades_executed`.
+The `rejections_by_guard` should be a dictionary counting rejections per guard type (e.g., `{'StatGuard': 0, 'RegimeGuard': 0}`).
+    2.  **Rejection Logic:** In `core/orchestrator.py`, after `validation_service.validate()` returns the `ValidationScores`, if the composite score is below the `min_composite_score_for_llm` threshold, determine the primary reason for rejection by finding which score (`liquidity`, `regime`, or `stat`) was the lowest.
+Increment the corresponding counter.
+    3.  **Data Aggregation:** The main loop must aggregate these counts across all stocks.
+    4.  **Report Generator:** Create new methods in `services/report_generator.py` to generate the "Filtering Funnel" and "Guardrail Rejection Analysis" tables from the aggregated counter data.
+*   **Tests to cover:**
+    *   In `tests/test_orchestrator.py`, create a new test that mocks the return values of the services to simulate a flow where signals are rejected by different guards.
+Assert that the final counts returned by the orchestrator are correct.
+    *   In `tests/test_report_generator.py`, add tests for the new funnel and rejection table generation methods.
+*   **Status:** To Do

+---

+### Task 19 — Add Per-Stock Performance Breakdown

+*   **Rationale:** System-wide averages are deceptive; they hide excellence and mediocrity.
+A strategy might be brilliant on 5 stocks and terrible on 20.
+This task provides the granular, per-stock data needed to understand where the strategy actually works, enabling intelligent pruning of the stock universe.
+*   **Items to implement:**
+    1.  **Orchestrator Return Value:** The `Orchestrator.run_backtest` method must be refactored.
+Instead of just returning a list of trades, it should return a dictionary or a data class containing the trades for that stock *and* the rejection counts for that stock.
+    2.  **CLI Aggregation:** The `backtest` command in `praxis_engine/main.py` must be updated to handle this new return type.
+It will aggregate the per-stock results into a master data structure (e.g., a dictionary keyed by stock symbol).
+    3.  **Report Generator:** Add a new method `generate_per_stock_report` to `services/report_generator.py`.
+This method will take the aggregated per-stock data and format it into the specified Markdown table, including trade counts, P/L, and rejection statistics for each stock.
+*   **Tests to cover:**
+    *   Update tests in `tests/test_orchestrator.py` to reflect the new return signature of `run_backtest`.
+    *   Add a new test in `tests/test_report_generator.py` to verify the correct formatting of the per-stock table.
+*   **Status:** To Do

+---

+### Task 20 — Implement Trade Distribution and Statistical Analysis

+*   **Rationale:** To move beyond simple averages and understand the *character* of the strategy's returns, per the Hinton mindset.
+A strategy with a positive average return driven by one massive outlier is fundamentally different and riskier than one with consistent small gains.
+This task adds the statistical measures (skew, kurtosis) and visualizations needed to see the true shape of the P/L distribution.
+*   **Items to implement:**
+    1.  **Pandas Dependency:** Ensure `pandas` is used for statistical calculations to avoid adding new dependencies like `scipy`, adhering to `[H-8]`.
+    2.  **Report Generator:** In `services/report_generator.py`, enhance the `_calculate_kpis` method (or create a new one) to compute:
+        *   Average Win %, Average Loss %
+        *   Best Trade %, Worst Trade %
+        *   Average Holding Period in days.
+        *   Skewness and Kurtosis of the net return series (`pd.Series(returns).skew()`, `.kurt()`).
+    3.  **ASCII Histogram:** Create a new, pure utility function (e.g., in `praxis_engine/utils.py`) called `generate_ascii_histogram(data: List[float]) -> str`.
+This function will bin the returns and generate a simple text-based histogram.
+    4.  **Output:** Integrate the new table and the histogram into the `backtest_summary.md` output.
+*   **Tests to cover:**
+    *   A unit test for the `generate_ascii_histogram` utility with a known data set to verify the output format.
+    *   Update `tests/test_report_generator.py` to assert that the new distribution table and histogram are present and correctly formatted in the final report string.
+*   **Status:** To Do

+---

+### Task 21 — Implement LLM Performance Uplift Analysis

+*   **Rationale:** The LLM is the most expensive and opaque component of the system.
+Its value cannot be assumed; it must be rigorously quantified.
+This task implements a baseline comparison to measure the LLM's direct contribution (or harm) to the strategy's performance, adhering to Hinton's principle of isolating and measuring the impact of intelligent components (`[H-26]`).
+*   **Items to implement:**
+    1.  **Orchestrator Logic Change:** This is a critical refactoring of `core/orchestrator.py`.
+        a.
+After a signal passes the guardrail pre-filter, the `Orchestrator` must immediately simulate the trade as if it were to be executed.
+This trade object is stored in a new list, `pre_llm_trades`.
+        b. *Then*, the signal is sent to the `LLMAuditService`.
+        c.
+If the LLM confidence score is sufficient, the *exact same trade object* is also appended to the final `trades` list.
+        d.
+The `run_backtest` method must now return both lists: `pre_llm_trades` and `final_trades`.
+    2.  **LLM Score Logging:** The `Orchestrator` must collect every confidence score returned by the `LLMAuditService` throughout the backtest into a list.
+    3.  **Report Generator:** Create a new method `generate_llm_uplift_report`.
+It will:
+        a.
+Accept the `pre_llm_trades` and `final_trades` lists.
+        b.
+Calculate KPIs for both sets of trades.
+        c.
+Compute the percentage uplift (or decline) for key metrics like Profit Factor and Win Rate.
+        d.
+Use the `generate_ascii_histogram` utility to create a distribution chart of the collected LLM scores.
+        e.
+Format all of this into the "LLM Audit Performance Analysis" section.
+*   **Tests to cover:**
+    *   This requires a significant update to `tests/test_orchestrator.py`.
+Create a new integration test that simulates a scenario where some signals pass the guards but are then rejected by the LLM.
+Assert that `run_backtest` returns two lists of trades with the correct contents.
+    *   Add a new test to `tests/test_report_generator.py` for `generate_llm_uplift_report`, providing it with two mock lists of trades and asserting the final table and uplift calculations are correct.
+*   **Status:** To Do